sreenidhithallam/dealership-booking-system/README.md

 #### Assumptions
 1. As the booking is allowed only till 5 PM and every booking is 2 hours long, the last legitimate booking can happen only till 3 PM.
-2. Saturday & Sunday are considered as holidays
+2. Saturday & Sunday are considered as holidays.

 ### Instructions to run